-2. Contact a range of childcare providers to see if they have a vacancy for your child.
-Arrange to visit as many as you wish and choose the one(s) which best meets you and your child's needs.
-It is important you fully understand the childcare provider's admissions policy, what services are included and what they may charge for, and any dates by which you need to make a claim.
+3. Contact a range of childcare providers to see if they have a vacancy for your child.
+Arrange to visit as many as you wish and choose the one(s) which best meets your and your child's needs.
+Find additional information about what to consider.

-3. Tell your chosen childcare provider(s) that you wish to access a universal or extended free entitlement place for your child.
-They will ask you to complete a ‘Parent Declaration’ paper form.
+4. Tell your chosen childcare provider(s) that you wish to access a universal or extended free childcare place for your child.

 - evidence of your child's date of birth (passport or birth certificate)